ONSdigital/dp-cache/README.md

 }
 ```

 Please note that, in the example above, an empty object is returned in the event of an error.
 A nil value can be returned as well.
-Implement the function according to what is best for the app
+Implement the function according to what is best for the app.

 #### c.
 Add a wrapper AddUpdateFunc